Building Heights Bullying

 Click 'Here' to read the Mercury article dated 15/08/2020.

-In this article, Ald Zucco is quoted: "The council must review its policy on racism.”
+In this article, Ald Marti Zucco is quoted: "The council must review its policy on racism.”
 Ald Zucco provided the Code of Conduct Panel with a definition of 'racism' and 'fascism'.
-The Panel, using his definition, found that he had been 'racist and fascist' and that neither HnH nor Brian Corr had been.
+The Panel, using his definition, found that he had been 'racist and fascist'.

 In the online version of the article, Ald Zucco is quoted: “As this matter is in the hands of lawyers, there is nothing more I can say at this point in time.”
 From submissions made by Ald Zucco to the Code of Conduct Panel, it is obvious that he got extensive legal advice (cost?).
 This would have resulted in the Code of Conduct Panel (3 members + secretariat) spending many hours working on this complaint (cost?).
 Now he's talking about more costs.
 Will all of these costs be made available to the public?